Blosc/bloscpack/README.rst

     zsh» nosetests -s test_bloscpack.py:pack_unpack_extreme
     [...]

-Note that, all compression/decompression tests create temporary files (on UNIXoid systems this is under ``/tmp/blpk*``) which are deleted upon completion of the respective test, both successful and unsuccessful, or when the test is aborted with e.g. ``ctrl-c`` (using ``atexit`` magic).
+Note that, some compression/decompression tests create temporary files (on UNIXoid systems this is under ``/tmp/blpk*``) which are deleted upon completion of the respective test, both successful and unsuccessful, or when the test is aborted with e.g. ``ctrl-c`` (using ``atexit`` magic).